 West Cornwall · TR20

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Ludgvan, that work is shaped by the place itself — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward traditional granite cottages around the church and Victorian villas.
+A TR20 site visit comes before a Ludgvan sketch, every time — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward post-war bungalows and Victorian villas.

 - Conservation Area